Ready reckoner

 A ready reckoner is a printed book or table containing pre-calculated values, often multiples of given amounts.
 They were widely used in shops and by tradesmen before the advent of cheap electronic calculators, metric weights and measures and decimal currencies in the 1970s.

 Background

-Prior to the 1960s and the widespread introduction of calculators, multiplication was a laborious chore, often prone to error.
-This was especially so when calculations involved non-decimal currencies.
+Before the 1960s and the widespread introduction of calculators, multiplication was a laborious chore, often prone to error.
+This was especially so when calculations involved non-decimal currencies or weights and measures.
 Various devices were invented to aid this process, such as the abacus, log tables, slide rule, stepped reckoner, or the comptometer, but the most commonly used device for everyday commerce was the ready reckoner.
 These could be either general-purpose – aimed to meet the needs of a variety of trades – or designed specifically for one trade or group of trades.